department-of-veterans-affairs/vagov-content/pages/vsa/design.md

 2. **As subtext beneath the label**, in the case where the needed clarification is a little longer, but less than two sentences.
 These should likely not wrap more than twice for a total of three lines.
 For example:
     - Phone number / We will only call you if we need more information about your application
     - Utility / For example: electricity, gas, water, sewer
-3. **Within an additional information component beneath the label**, in cases where the needed clarification is long or complex, requiring more than two sentences, multiple paragraphs, or special formatting, such as bullet points or links.
+3. **Within an [Additional Info component](https://design.va.gov/components/additional-info) beneath the label**, in cases where the needed clarification is long or complex, requiring more than two sentences, multiple paragraphs, or special formatting, such as bullet points or links.

 <details>